ibm-cloud-docs/key-protect/manage-scc.md

 {: #kp-available-goals}

 * Ensure automated rotation for keys is enabled.
 (This lifecycle applies to
-  {{site.data.keyword.keymanagementserviceshort}} generated keys only)
+  {{site.data.keyword.keymanagementserviceshort}} generated keys only.)
-* Ensure the key management service has high availability
+* Ensure the key management service has high availability.

 ## Governing {{site.data.keyword.keymanagementserviceshort}} resource configuration with config rules
 {: #govern-kp}